CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

 ??? faq "From where can I download the software?"

-    Should you opt for the **command-line interface**, we suggest obtaining the software from the [CPAN distribution](https://cnag-biomedical-informatics.github.io/pheno-ranker/usage/#method-1-from-cpan), which additionally includes the utility [bff-pxf-simulator](https://cnag-biomedical-informatics.github.io/pheno-ranker/bff-pxf-simulator).
+    Should you opt for the **command-line interface**, we suggest obtaining the software from the [CPAN distribution](https://cnag-biomedical-informatics.github.io/pheno-ranker/usage/#method-1-from-cpan), which additionally includes the utility [bff-pxf-simulator](https://cnag-biomedical-informatics.github.io/pheno-ranker/bff-pxf-simulator) and the `CSV` [importer](https://cnag-biomedical-informatics.github.io/pheno-ranker/csv-import).
+You can find addtional information [here](download-and-installation.md).

     ##### last change 2024-29-03 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)